Riacecilia/Recreating-Vue-js-docs/src/content/docs/getting-started/quick-start.md

 #### Step 2: Run `create-vue` to Scaffold Your Project

-This is the core scaffolding step.
 Scaffolding is the process of automatically generating the basic structure, boilerplate code, and configuration files for a new SPA project. `create-vue` is the official tool that will set up your project with sensible defaults and allow you to customize features.

 ```bash
 npm create vue@latest